rianoc/MQTT_blog/README.md

 The payload we publish on this topic will include our metadata along with some extra fields.

 * `unique_id` - A unique ID is important throughout IoT systems to allow metadata to be related to sensor data
-* `state_topic` - The sensor here is announcing that any state updates will arrive on this topic.
+* `state_topic` - The sensor here is announcing that any state updates will arrive on this topic
-* `value_template`- This template enables the system to extract the sensor value from the payload
+* `value_template` - This template enables the system to extract the sensor value from the payload

 A populated JSON config message for the humidity sensors: